-- Applicant's Description: The allowance of the new RR-1.25 FLUA designation will provide an appropriate and compatible residential category in the central western communities that will support and serve the residential and tourist populations. - FLUE Policy 2.1-c: The Comprehensive Plan shall use population projections and associated dwelling unit projections to guide public and private entities in planning for urban development and redevelopment.
-The projections shall also guide the location, timing and capacity of urban services and facilities, where other regulatory planning tools do not apply. - Applicant's Description: Please see the Residential Density Analysis prepared by Warner Real Estate Advisors, Inc. found in this attachment in which population projections were analyzed to justify the need for the proposed residential and non-residential uses. - FLUE Policy 2.1-d: The future land use designation for individual parcels shall be limited to the designations identified by the applicable Tier in Table III.C. in the FLUA Regulation Section (unless otherwise specified within this Element) and shall be shown on the Official Future Land Use Atlas (FLUA) maintained by the Planning, Zoning and Building Department.
-The Atlas shall depict future land use designations for all parcels in unincorporated Palm Beach County, including underlying/ alternative land uses, and the boundaries and ordinance numbers of all adopted FLUA amendments. - Applicant's Description: The proposed Comprehensive Plan Text Amendments propose adding the RR-1.25 FLUA designation to Table III.C to ensure consistency with this policy. - FLUE Policy 2.1-f: The following will detail how the impact of the proposed FLUA on the items listed: - The natural environment, including topography, soils and other natural resources; - Applicant's Description: Please see Attachment L for the Natural Feature Inventory & Map. - The availability of facilities and services; - Applicant's Description: Below is more detailed information on each of those facilities and services: - a.
-Water/Wastewater: As detailed in the service confirmation letter from the PBC Water Utilities Department (PBCWUD) dated November 2, 2015 it was confirmed that PBCWUD has the capacity to provide the required level of service for the 3,943 residential units (265 townhome units and 3,678 zero lot line / single family detached units), 300,000 square feet (s.f.) of retail uses, 30,000 s.f. of office uses and 20,000 s.f. of light industrial uses through the extension of existing facilities.
-These existing facilities include a 12" water main and 8" force main along Hamlin Boulevard at PBC Park "F" and a 30" water main and a 20" force main along Seminole Pratt Whitney Road at 64th Place North.
-Furthermore, there was a Potable Water and Wastewater Development Agreement entered into among Palm Beach County and Indian Trail Groves, L.P./Irving Cowan (later assigned to Palm Beach West Associates I, LLLP) and recorded in Official Records Book (ORB) 18924, Page (PG) 0357 on July 19, 2005.
-Copies of the agreement and the assignment are included in Attachment I.
+- o Applicant's Description: The allowance of the new WCR FLUA designation will provide an appropriate and compatible residential category in the central western communities that will support and serve the residential and tourist populations. - f.
+FLUE Policy 2.1-c: The Comprehensive Plan shall use population projections and associated dwelling unit projections to guide public and private entities in planning for urban development and redevelopment.
+The projections shall also guide the location, timing and capacity of urban services and facilities, where other regulatory planning tools do not apply. - Applicant's Description: Please see the Residential Density Analysis prepared by Warner Real Estate Advisors, Inc. found in this attachment in which population projections were analyzed to justify the need for the proposed residential and non-residential uses. - g.
+FLUE Policy 2.1-d: The future land use designation for individual parcels shall be limited to the designations identified by the applicable Tier in Table III.C. in the FLUA Regulation Section (unless otherwise specified within this Element) and shall be shown on the Official Future Land Use Atlas (FLUA) maintained by the Planning, Zoning and Building Department.
+The Atlas shall depict future land use designations for all parcels in unincorporated Palm Beach County, including underlying/ alternative land uses, and the boundaries and ordinance numbers of all adopted FLUA amendments.

+Applicant's Description: The proposed Comprehensive Plan Text Amendments propose adding the WCR designation to Table III.C to ensure consistency with this policy.

+- h.
+FLUE Policy 2.1-f: The following will detail how the impact of the proposed FLUA on the items listed: - The natural environment, including topography, soils and other natural resources;

+Applicant's Description: Please see Attachment L for the Natural Feature Inventory & Map.
+The amendment directs future development to a specific geographic area in the Central Western Communities that will not have an adverse impact on natural resources and ecosystems.
+The design of Indian Trails Grove will protect adjacent natural resources and ecosystems.
+Those resources include the Moss Tract west of the site and the Corbett Wildlife Management Area (Corbett